privacysandbox/draft-ietf-bidding-and-auction-services/draft-ietf-trusted-auction-service.md

 ### Request Payload Data

 A request payload primarily consists of interest groups.
-An interest group is represented by the following {{!CDDL}}:
+A list of interest group is represented by the following [CDDL]:

 ~~~~~ cddl
 interestGroups = [ * interestGroup ]